 Unless otherwise specified, the discussion of the standards assumes one year of representative meteorological data is used.
 For multiple years of data, some pollutants use the average of the values predicted for each year as the design value.
-Others (including PM2.5, CO, Pb, and 24-hr TSP) use the maximum value from the multiple years of data.
+Others (including PM2.5, CO, and Pb) use the maximum value from the multiple years of data.
 Verify the form of the standard in regulations and EPA memos if multiple years of meteorological data are being used.
 Background concentrations are averaged over three years unless otherwise specified.